PADI Rebreather Diver Course: From 39,000 THB

 Very simply because it IS a Closed Circuit Rebreather System and as such no gas leaves “the loop” when you breathe in or out.
 Yes you guessed it.
 You do not go up and down at all!
 And yes you will probably find it does take a few hours of diving the unit before you get used to it.
 Consequently it's like learning to dive all over again.

-Divers will find that you can also dive on a rebreather for most of the PADI courses that you now want to take.
+Divers will find that you can also dive on a rebreather for most of your PADI courses that you now want to take.
 Also if you are a PADI Instructor, then you will be able to teach a lot of different PADI courses while diving on your Rebreather.
 To be precise you can teach all PADI courses except for Open Water, DSD and IDC.

 CONGRATULATIONS your new life has just begun ...

-As a result you can now dive a Poseidon Se7en or MKVI Rebreather to 18m!
+You can now dive a Poseidon Se7en or MKVI Rebreather to 18m!

 The next thing are almost bound to want to do is to dive deeper than 18m.
 We bet you are going to want to go to 20-30m to dive those wrecks and favourite reefs, especially if the dive’s logistics allow you to do 3 hour dives!

 The PADI Advanced Rebreather Course introduces you to the “Off-board” Bail-Out Cylinder.
 This is simply an extra tank you carry with you clipped onto your left side.
 We take this with us just in case there is a problem with the Rebreather.
 If there was then you would need to "Bail Out."
 For example if when diving your favorite dive site you were at 26m then you might not have enough on-board gas to get you to the surface.
-In this case you would close the rebreather mouthpiece and switch to this completely redundant gas supply. because we use normal air as our gas for our off-boards as this gas can be breathed without fear of CNS Toxicity at the deepest depth we will be diving to.
+In this case you would close the rebreather mouthpiece and switch to this completely redundant gas supply.
+Because we use normal air as our gas for our off-boards as this gas can be breathed without fear of CNS Toxicity at the deepest depth we will be diving to.

 Let’s go Poseidon Rebreather diving TODAY!

-PADI Rebreather Course Pricing Options
+PADI Rebreather Course Best Pricing